-- 3. Article Review Papers (100 points out of 1000) Because research in developmental science advances our understanding of human development, it is important that students in this course learn to critically examine research articles published in the field.
-You will be required to read two academic journal articles throughout the quarter and write a minimum of two-page content (double-spaced, 1 inch margins) review of each article.
-Reviews must include the following: - Identification of the research question and variables (independent and dependent). - Brief description of the research study design and methods used. - Summary of the results and conclusions of the study. - Brief reflection on the overall content and specific findings of the article.
+3. Article Critique Papers (100 points out of 1000) - Because research in developmental science advances our understanding of human development, it is important that students in this course learn to critically examine research articles published in the field.
+You will be required to read two academic journal articles throughout the quarter and write a minimum of two-page content (double-spaced, 1 inch margins) critique of each article.